LinArcX/e4_spec/README.md

-# ex3
+# e4

-- Expectations: your daily tasks.
+- expectations: your daily tasks.
-- Experiences: your daily outcomes.
+- essentials: input(prerequisites) of each expectation.
+- experiences: output(result, outcome) of every expectation.
-- Expansions: your future wishes that someday can be your daily tasks.
+- expansions: your future wishes that someday can be your daily tasks.

 A personal approach to managing time.
 	- If you can manage time, you can manage your thoughts.
 		- By managing your thoughts, you can manage your life in a better way.

-Tip: This is the improved version of [memento](https://github.com/LinArcX/memento).
+Tip: This is an improved version of [memento](https://github.com/LinArcX/memento).

 ## Quote
 > “Memory’s not perfect.
 It’s not even that good.
 Ask the police.
 Eyewitness testimony is unreliable.
 The cops don’t catch a killer by sitting around remembering stuff.
 They collect facts, they make notes and they draw conclusions.
 Facts, not memory.”